 Skip to content

-Licensed Wasp Exterminator in Manchester NH — Flat $399 Removal
+Licensed Wasp Exterminator in Manchester NH — Flat One-Time Removal

 In New Hampshire, wasp and hornet removal requires a licensed commercial applicator.
 Anchor Pest Services holds NH pesticide license #782664, category F1 (Industrial/Institutional/Structural/Health-Related under RSA 430), is a NEPMA member, and has operated from Manchester since 2017.
-One flat $399 covers a one-time Wasp & Hornet removal — species confirmed before any treatment, honey bees referred to a licensed NH beekeeper for live relocation rather than treated, and a ~30-day re-treat guarantee included.
+One flat one-time rate covers a Wasp & Hornet removal — species confirmed before any treatment, honey bees referred to a licensed NH beekeeper for live relocation rather than treated, and a ~30-day re-treat guarantee included.
+Call for a quote.

 • NH pesticide license